-After a tough day at work – wait, I need to stop right there.
-I run the marketing arm of a small, but growing business.
-It’s not hard.
-I used to walk miles in the blazing Florida sun to work on a migrant farm.
-My job now is cake.
-So, after a busy day at work – I rushed home to get as much as possible done outside before dark.
+After a busy day at work – I rushed home to get as many chores done as possible before dark.
 I pulled into our driveway and called for my daughter, who was at her grandmother’s house in the back.
 I explained to her that we had things to do and that I needed her help.
 She initially freaked out about having to do homework, but I told her it would be ok to take a break from homework tonight.

 Up first was a trip to the park with the dogs.

 “Let’s go by the school instead,” she said.
 So we did.
 Our daughters’ school is attached to a massive plot of land where we sometimes take the dogs to sniff around and chase frisbees and balls.
 When we arrived, there were some boys on the playground.
 I drove to a remote area of the field and we unloaded the beasts.
 At that point, the boys started to run toward us.
 Naturally.

 “Ok, well, we don’t really want other kids back here, missy, we just need to stretch the dogs out.”
 I said.